 In this situation, the child tunes out what they don’t want to hear, but absorbs what they do enjoy hearing.

 This is why most people are not effective when they resort to nagging.
 The reason is simple, children tend to tune out negative information and if the nagging is lengthy enough they will avoid anything that is mentioned.

-In order to develop attention memory, it is best to have the child repeat the task that you asked him or her to do.
+develop attention memory, it is best to have the child repeat the task that you asked him or her to do.
 This way you can check to see if the child is paying attention.
 This is just one attention theory regarding selective attention in psychology.